 With regard to the other allocated medicines, you are entitled to the medicine in accordance with the policy of the so-called Lowest Price Guarantee.
 The Pharmacy Regulations explain which conditions apply to that policy.
-You can view and download the Pharmacy Regulations at www.hollandzorg.com/conditions.
+The Pharmacy Regulations (Reglement Farmacie) can be viewed and downloaded via www.hollandzorg.com/conditions.
 If by noting 'medical need' on the prescription your prescriber indicates that the relevant medicine is not medically advisable, the chemist will check the existence of a medical need.
 If in doubt, the chemist will contact the prescriber for consultation and coordination about the medical need.
 In the event of a medical necessity, you are entitled to an alternative medicine that you need on the basis of care-related criteria.
 The pharmacist and prescriber can discuss this between them.